Why Windows Develop Water Leak Problems

 Key Takeaways

-- Window leaks are usually caused by failures in surrounding systems, not the window itself.
+- Window leaks are usually caused by failures in the surrounding wall system, not the glass itself.

-- Common causes include flashing failure, deteriorated caulking, poor installation, and drainage issues.
+- Common causes include flashing failure, deteriorated caulking, poor installation, blocked drainage, and exterior wall problems.